smplLemon/arc-01-my_mastermind/README.md

 ## Installation

-1. Install a C compiler ccccsuch as GCC.
+1. Install a C compiler such as GCC.
 2. Clone this repository using `git clone https://github.com/username/My-Mastermind-Project.git`.
 3. Navigate to the project directory using `cd My-Mastermind-Project`.
 4. Build the project using `make`.